 Kathy Bonaccorsi, vocalist, was born and raised in Hartford, Connecticut.
-In 1974, she moved to the San Francisco Bay area and lived there for 36 years, studying with vocal coach Jan Emerson, singing, writing, and recording originals with musician and promoter Dan Daniels and Ron White, performing with the Light House Singers, and many more.
+In 1974, she moved to the San Francisco Bay area and lived there for 36 years, studying with vocal coach Jan Emerson, singing, writing, and recording originals with musician and promoter Dan Daniels and Ron White, performing with the Light House Singers, and was the featured singer for many jazz, blues, and pop band in California.
 Kathy has returned to Connecticut in 2010 and began singing with The Vintage Vox Quartet.
-Kathy currently brings her warm and smooth vocal style to Metro Jazz.
+Kathy currently brings her warm and smooth vocal style to Metro Jaz

 Drew Amendola, guitarist, composer, and arranger Drew has performed studio and live work, in Connecticut, Boston, Nashville, New York, and Los Angeles.
 He has an undergraduate degree in music composition with studies at Juilliard School, the Hartt School of Music, and the Berklee College of Music.
 He has a graduate degree in Law from the university of Connecticut and has also studied privately with Marc Mommaas, Wayne Krantz, and Rodney Jones.